sablier-labs/docs/docs/solana/02-deployment-addresses.md

 All programs are deployed using
 [Anchor's verifiable builds](https://www.anchor-lang.com/docs/references/verifiable-builds) for deterministic bytecode.
-Anyone can verify the deployed programs match the source code.

 |  Chain  |   Protocol    |                                                               Program ID                                                               |
 | :-----: | :-----------: | :------------------------------------------------------------------------------------------------------------------------------------: |